CISC475-4/CISC475-4/Using_Vagrant.md

 To start, or restart the VM from suspend, use `vagrant up`
 (I'm not sure of this) To update the VM when new stuff is added, use `vagrant reload --provision`

+If you're using VirtualBox (and vagrant) on Linux, you'll have to make sure your VirtualBox kernel modules are enabled:
+        # modprobe vboxdrv